jbcodeforce/ML-studies/docs/kaggle.md

 ```

 Avoid dropping a column when there are some missing values, except if the column has a lot of them
-and it does not seem to bring much more value.
+and it does not seem to bring much more impact to the result.

 ```python
 # Get names of columns with missing values